 Your new username can only contain alphanumerical characters and must omit both the words “Twitter” and “Admin” unless you’re using an official Twitter account.
 You can refer to the Twitter Help Center for more details regarding username restrictions.
 When you’ve finished, click Save changes at the bottom of the page to save your new username.

 If you have a verified account (designated by the blue checkmark next to your name), you’ll lose your badge if you change your username.
 We recommend that you contact and alert Twitter before you make any changes.

 How to change your Twitter display name

 Step 1: Log in to your Twitter account

 Like before, log into Twitter with your username and password.
 Note: This can also be done in the app.

 Step 2: Head to your profile

 In order to access your profile, click on your portrait (or the gear icon) located between the search bar and the Tweet button in the upper-right corner.
 Then, select Profile.
-You can also click on your header photo, profile photo, display name, username, or number of total tweet, which are located either on the left-hand side of yours screen or above the Profile button.
+You can also click on your profile photo, display name, followers, following, and likes.

 Next, select Edit profile.
 It’s a big, hard-to-miss button on the right-hand side of the screen.
 The edges of the screen should fade, and your profile information on the left-hand side will be highlighted.